dart-lang/site-www/src/_codelabs/index.md

 toc: false
 ---

-You may find the following code labs useful:
+You may find the following codelabs useful:

 * [Avast, Ye Pirates: Build an Angular App]({{site.webdev}}/codelabs/ng2)
   <p>Learn how to use the Angular framework with Dart while you build a pirate